apecloud/kubeblocks/docs/user_docs/installation/introduction.md

 # Introduction

-The installation section contains guides for installing `kbcli` and Kubeblocks under different scenarios to build a basic environment for managing clusters on Kubernetes.
+The installation section contains guides for installing `kbcli` and KubeBlocks under different scenarios to build a basic environment for managing clusters on Kubernetes.
 It also includes enable addons and install ChatGPT Retrieval Plugin.

 [Install kbcli and KubeBlocks on new Kubernetes cluster](./install-kbcli-and-kubeblocks-on-new-kubernetes-cluster.md) [Install kbcli and KubeBlocks on the existed Kubernetes clusters](./install-kbcli-and-kubeblocks-on-the-existed-kubernetes-clusters.md)